quassidi/quassidi.github.io/_posts/2022-07-03-Twitch-Chat-Analytics-Analyzing-jinnyttys-streams.markdown

 <img src="https://i.imgur.com/Y5jcqnj.jpg" style="margin-left: 5%" >

-Now that we have a dataset with the outliers we are going to redo the graph
+Now that we have a new dataset with the outliers we are going to redo the graph

 ```
 chart_chatters_grouped_by_quantity_bar = plt.figure(figsize=(12,10))